clarknoah/nodepress-ise-jingu/README.md

   2. serve 404.html
   3. serve 500.html
 1. Use all of the app.VERB commands (three endpoints per verb)
-  1. get
+  1. get X
-  2. post
+  2. post X
-  3. put
-  4. patch
-  5. delete
-2. Setting the port that the server will use
+2. Setting the port that the server will use X
 3. Request Object Anatomy
-  1. Log the params
+  1. Log the params X
-  2. Log the body
+  2. Log the body X
-  3. Log headers
+  3. Log headers X
-  4. Log IP
+  4. Log IP X
-  5. Log path
+  5. Log path X
-  8. log protocol
+  8. log protocol X
   9. log secure status
   10. log languages
   11. Return all this information as a JSON object to the client